Carbon-for-Developers/carbon-sdks/java/docs/IntegrationsApi.md

     Boolean syncSourceItems = true; // Enabling this flag will fetch all available content from the source to be listed via list items endpoint
     Boolean incrementalSync = false; // Only sync files if they have not already been synced or if the embedding properties have changed.
 This flag is currently supported by ONEDRIVE, GOOGLE_DRIVE, BOX, DROPBOX, INTERCOM, GMAIL, OUTLOOK, ZENDESK, CONFLUENCE, NOTION, SHAREPOINT.
 It will be ignored for other data sources.
     FileSyncConfigNullable fileSyncConfig = new FileSyncConfigNullable();
-    try {
+    Boolean automaticallyOpenFilePicker = true; // Automatically open source file picker after the OAuth flow is complete.
+This flag is currently supported by         BOX, DROPBOX, GOOGLE_DRIVE, ONEDRIVE, SHAREPOINT.
+It will be ignored for other data sources. try {
       OuthURLResponse result = client
               .integrations